 Standard letter grades

-2. Generate accurate representational forms as well as abstract sculptural forms.
+2. Generate representational and abstract sculptural forms.

-3. Representation and abstraction
+- Representation and abstraction

 Students will need to provide specific materials used in this course, please see the syllabus for a detailed list.